patrycjamic/Basic-pong-game/README.md

 The game has only single player mode.
 User controls one of the paddle, the second is 'ai' paddle.
 The game is provided with counter that counts down seconds to start game at the beginning and every time the balls falls out.
 'Elevator music' is playing in the background.
-Game ends when someone scores 5 points.
+When someone gets 5 points there is message box that shows scores.

 ## Screenshoots